jboss-switchyard/quickstarts/demos/policy-security-cert/Readme.md

 org.ops4j.pax.web.ssl.clientauthwanted=false
 org.ops4j.pax.web.ssl.clientauthneeded=false

+3. Add the features URL for the respective version of SwitchYard.
+Replace {SWITCHYARD-VERSION}
+with the version of SwitchYard that you are using (ex.
+2.0.0):

+karaf@root> features:addurl mvn:org.switchyard.karaf/switchyard/{SWITCHYARD-VERSION}/xml/features

+4. Install the feature for the bean-service quickstart :

+karaf@root> features:install switchyard-demo-policy-security-cert

-3. When executing the test (as directed below), add the following system property: -Dorg.switchyard.component.soap.client.port=8183
+5. When executing the test (as directed below in the "Options" section), add the following system property: -Dorg.switchyard.component.soap.client.port=8183

 Wildfly